chocolatey-community/chocolatey-vscode/README.md

 ![Available Chocolatey Snippets](https://raw.githubusercontent.com/gep13/chocolatey-vscode/master/images/Choco-Snippets.png)

 and then simply arrow up/down to the one you want and press enter, or left mouse click.
-From there the PowerShell for the helper function will be generated, and the cursor will be placed ready for you to start filling in the content of function...
+From there the PowerShell code for the helper function will be generated, and the cursor will be placed ready for you to start filling in the content of function...

 ![Expanded Chocolatey Snippet](https://raw.githubusercontent.com/gep13/chocolatey-vscode/master/images/Expanded-Choco-Snippet.png)